 - US: Contact your local police via a non-emergency number or visit your local police station.

 - UK: Call 101 to report crimes where an emergency response is not required.
+You can also report crimes online.
+If you’re in Scotland, you should contact your local police.

 - Canada: Visit your local police website for instructions on how to report your device.
 Note that some enable you to report a stolen device via a web form.